Carden avatar

 Sep 11, 2025

-Both posts involve community members sharing their personal experiences and results with astrophotography equipment and techniques.
+Both posts involve astronomy enthusiasts sharing their personal experiences and results with astrophotography equipment and techniques.